farhanajaved/Reputation_O-RAN/README.md

-# Trustworthy Reputation for Federated Learning in O-RAN Leveraging Blockchain and Smart Contracts
+# Trustworthy Reputation for Federated Learning in O-RAN Using Blockchain and Smart Contracts

 ## Abstract